hyphacoop/handbook/How-we-work/initiatives.md

 **Responsibilities:** Managing and overseeing day-to-day operational activities and processes, creating and refining org-wide policies and processes.
 **Tasks:** Creating, reviewing, signing contracts; creating and documenting workplace policies; planning and executing org-wide events such as our Annual Retreat, AGM, and other internal-focused meetings such as All-Hands; supporting practice areas in operational tasks such as hiring.

-👪 Squad Members: Blexa, Mauve, Violet
+👪 Squad Members: Violet (lead), Lexa, Mauve

 ✅ Tasks: GitHub board > [`operations` label][l-ops]